mawds/r-programming-intro/_episodes/04-debugging.md

 Fortunately, we used the `...` argument in our `cleanfields()` function so that we can override the default for the `missingvalue` argument.

-The file `src/loadweather.R` file contains a function that takes a filename as its input argument and loads the weather data contained in that file.
+[Download the file `loadWeather.R`]({{ page.root }}/data/src/loadWeather.R), and copy this to your `src/` director.
+The file contains a function that takes a filename as its input argument and loads the weather data contained in that file.
 FIXME - screenshots and zip file.
 It also generates a field containing the date and time of each observation, stored as a `datetime`.
 It returns a tibble containing the loaded weather data.
 During this episode we will modify the function to clean the data.

 In the next episode we will write a function to load multiple years of weather data.